loopsocial/firework-purchase-tracking/README.md

 ## Implementation Steps

 ###  Add the Firework Purchase Tracking Tag template from within Tag Manager
+Our tag is available on Google Tag Manager Community Template Gallery.
+To find it, you simply:

 **To search for and add the Firework tag template:**
 1. From within Tag Manager, click **Templates**.
 2. In the **Tag Templates** section, click **Search Gallery**.